skoobasteeve/nextcloud-infra/README.md

 The Ansible playbook in this repo makes use of [Ansible Vault](https://docs.ansible.com/ansible/latest/vault_guide/index.html) to store sensitive variables.
 Any variables in the `vars.yml` files that are set to an equivalent variable prefixed with "vault_" are configured in the accompanying `vault.yml` file.

+5. Set the non-vault variables in all `vars.yaml` files.

-5. Set the  variables in both `vault.yml` files:
+6. Set the  variables in both `vault.yml` files:
     ``` shell
     ansible-vault edit roles/nextcloud/vars/vault.yml
     ansible-vault edit roles/tailscale/vars/vault.yml
     ```

-6. The playbook expects a host named "nextcloud-hetzner" in your inventory, so make sure to add/update it before running the playbook.
+7. The playbook expects a host named "nextcloud-hetzner" in your [inventory](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html), so make sure to add/update it before running the playbook.

-7. Once your inventory is up-to-date and variables have been edited in all instances of `vars.yml` and `vault.yml`, run the playbook.
+8. Once your inventory is up-to-date and variables have been edited in all instances of `vars.yml` and `vault.yml`, run the playbook.
     ``` shell
     ansible-playbook --vault-password-file=.vault_pass -i ~/.ansible/hosts --ask-become-pass playbook-nextcloud.yml
     ```

+When the playbook finishes running, your Nextcloud server should be available at the domain name specified.

 ### Post-Install